 Having been based in Cornwall all of my life, this is a great opportunity to put something back .

-I have been an enthusiastic shopper (and diner!) at the Macmillan Christmas Fair for several years and so I’m thrilled to be joining the fair’s committee, helping Kate with sponsorship.
+I have been an enthusiastic shopper (and diner!) at the Cornwall Christmas Fair for several years and so I’m thrilled to be part of the committee for the second year running, helping Kate with our very generous sponsors and Amanda with our sparkling Christmassy tombola.

-I’m keen to spread the word and help raise funds to make a difference to the people of Cornwall, particularly having experienced the benefits that Macmillan cancer care brought to my family.
+I’m delighted to spread the word and raise funds for CCF, a dynamic Foundation that assists so many grassroots charities to make such a difference to the people of Cornwall.

 Peter is the Executive Director with responsibility for the Eden Project’s charitable mission.
 This role includes responsibility for Eden’s biggest educational outreach campaign, The Big Lunch.
 From September 2013 to June 2014, alongside David Harland, Peter was responsible for all of Eden’s operations.